ogoregen/flighty.xyz/README.md

 flighty.xyz is a minimalist, article focused blog.
-Its design aims for clarity.

-## CEIT133

-The website is live on flighty.xyz.
-You can use the username `flightyadmin` and pasword `ceit133` on [flighty.xyz/admin](https://flighty.xyz/admin) to log in to the admin panel.

 ## Features